-Each course consists of written material accompanied by live and recorded online seminars, practical observations and exercises.
+Each live course consists of written material accompanied by live and recorded online seminars, practical observations and exercises.
 These are supported by extensive reference material and online facilities such as forum discussions and chat rooms.

 As these are distance learning courses they can come to you as long as you have reliable access to the internet.
-You do not need to be technologically sophisticated, but if you can browse the internet, read a pdf and use microsoft word (or equivalent), that will be enough to participate in these courses.
+You do not need to be technologically sophisticated, but if you can browse the internet, read a pdf and use Microsoft Word (or equivalent), that will be enough to participate in these courses.

 The Introduction Course is open to anyone and there are no requirements other than interest!

 For students who wish to pursue courses beyond the Introduction Course, usually the Introduction Course or equivalent experience is required.
 If you have questions about this requirement, please don’t hesitate to get in touch.